Fundamentals of Sound

 _In the second, the level is the same across channels;

-This arrangement results in signal lateralization that appears to move from the left, to the middle, to the right,
+This arrangement results in signal lateralization that appears to move from the left, to the middle, to the right, following the signals' IID.

 Audio engineers often use artificial IIDs to simulate different sound source positions.

-This practice may introduce complications, when listening through loudspeakers (rather than through headphones).
 One such complication is related to a perceptual strategy developed to address auditory localization ambiguities when listening in reflective environments.
 The manifestation of this strategy (referred to as "precedence effect") is addressed at the end of the module.

 In Plack, 2005: 176